impress-org/support-manual/principles-of-providing-excellent-support/getting-to-resolution.md

 Second, whenever we resolve an issue for a customer who has given us credentials, we ask them to completely delete the user they created, for security.
 At that time, we also delete the local copy of the site.

 Finally, any Help Scout or Slack notes with credentials of any type should be deleted.

+## Responding to Requests for Out-of-Scope features.

+When a user or customer asks for something \(a feature or enhancement\) that we don't support and likely will not support, it can be tricky to know how to respond without leading with negativity.
+Instead of directly answering with a negative "we don't do that" we take a step back and lead with what our product was designed to do, and context around why we don't support the functionality they are asking for.

+Aside from the benefit of leading with positives instead of negatives, this enables us to have a constructive touch-point with a customer that features a chance to educate them on how to use our products.

 ## Help Scout Protocols
 In order to more objectively know that we are working toward resolution, we measure it based on several important metrics in Help Scout.